mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

-# Get started with Vizro-AI
+# Chart creation
-This tutorial introduces you to Vizro-AI, which is an English-to-visualization package.
-In a series of steps, we will explain the basics and set you up with the knowledge to explore the package further.
+This tutorial introduces you to AI-generated chart creation using Vizro-AI.
+It explains the basics to creating a plotly chart that can be included in a Vizro dashboard, giving you the knowledge to explore the Vizro and Vizro-AI packages further.

 <!-- vale off -->
 ### 1. Install Vizro and its dependencies